Role & Responsibilities

 Jonglei State is affected by multiple humanitarian crises including inter-communal violence, displacement, food insecurity, flooding, and locusts.
 In accordance with its humanitarian mandate, Medair plans to open a new static site to provide emergency health, nutrition, and WASH interventions in Jonglei State.
 The new project team will be tasked with completing needs assessments in two counties, finalizing the areas and sectors of intervention and scaling up emergency response over an initial two-year cycle.

 Workplace & Conditions

-Field based position in Cox’s Bazar, Bangladesh.
-Take a look at Medair’s work in Bangladesh
+Field based position is based in Jonglei State, South Sudan.
+Take a look at Medair’s work in South Sudan.